 You need a four-wheel-drive truck in the park and a guide that they provide.
 You can either bring your own truck or catch a ride on one of theirs, which carries about a dozen people.
 Being on your own is better because you have the most flexibility to take as much time as seek out plenty of animals.
 But the group carriers looked like they don’t contain a too-large group of people.

 Snack Time: Bandia has a lovely outdoor restaurant overlooking a watering hole full of crocodiles and a troop of monkeys across the pond.
-The food is expensive by local standards and we didn’t eat here.
-Even if you don’t eat it’s a scenic and worthwhile spot to cool off with a Coke or a beer (or maybe an ice cream) after your dusty trip around the park.
+The food is expensive by local standards and we didn’t eat there.
+Even if you don’t eat, it’s a scenic and worthwhile spot to cool off with a Coke or a beer (or maybe an ice cream) after your dusty trip around the park.

 There are larger reserves and national parks that you can explore further inland if you are on a longer trip.
-For us Bandia was convenient and well worth doing; we definitely saw animals here we’d never seen before and familiar animals in larger herds than any zoo would have.
+For us, Bandia was convenient and well worth doing; we definitely saw animals here we’d never seen before and familiar animals in larger herds than any zoo would have.

 Read About: 13 Amazing Zoos Around the World